TianhongDai/distributed-ppo/README.md

 # Distributed Proximal Policy Optimization (DPPO)
 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)
 This is an pytorch-version implementation of [Emergence of Locomotion Behaviours in Rich Environments](https://arxiv.org/abs/1707.02286).
 This project is based on [Alexis David Jacq's DPPO project](https://github.com/alexis-jacq/Pytorch-DPPO).
-In this code, I revised the Running Mean Filter and it could have better performance than the origion code.
-I also make the **Actor Network** and **Critic Network** separately which could be expanded as [Asymmetric Actor Critic Structure]() for some special tasks.
-The actions in this project are sampled from Beta Distribution.
+However, it has been rewritten and contains some modifications that appaer to improve learning in some environments.
+In this code, I revised the Running Mean Filter and this leads to better performance (for example in Walker2D).
+I also rewrote the code to support the **Actor Network** and **Critic Network** separately.
+This change then  allows the creation of [asymmetric](https://arxiv.org/abs/1710.06542) for some tasks, where the information available at training time is not available at run time.
+Further, the actions in this project are sampled from a Beta Distribution, leads to better training speed and performance in a large number of tasks.

 ## Requirements